Avoid unarranged overdraft fees

 You can automatically split your salary into different accounts, and keep your savings separate from your spending money.
 You could set it up so you have one account for all your bills.
 This will help make sure you have enough to pay direct debits, automatic payments and bill payments each pay period.

 Automatically move money between accounts.
 It's great for keeping your balance at a certain level without having to worry about it, ensuring you always have enough in your transactional account for automatic payments, direct debits and planned bill payments.

 Use Bill Payments instead of paying by Direct Debit

 You can use our online Bill Payments tool to ensure you have enough money in your account before paying bills.
 This way you’re in control of when you pay the bill – just make sure you know when bills are due (put a note in your diary) so you don’t forget.

-View balances and transfer money between two nominated accounts by txt on your registered mobile, while you’re out and about.
+View balances and transfer money on Westpac One® mobile app, or between two nominated accounts by txt on your registered mobile, while you’re out and about.
 See here for more information.

 Apply for an overdraft

 If you find yourself occasionally going into overdraft by mistake, you could apply for an arranged overdraft.
 Note there is a set up fee of $25 and a minimum monthly fee of $5, however the $5 minimum fee is less than an unarranged overdraft fee.
 Note that lending criteria apply.